 In addition to commercial photographs and filming work for clients, I am creating, exhibiting and selling my aerial photographs as archive quality prints.
 I post updates about my artwork in the news section of this website.

 To be able to operate a drone commercially, Aerial Artwork holds a Permission for Commercial Operation (PFCO) from the Civil Aviation Authority (CAA).
 This was first obtained in August 2015 and the current permission is valid until September 2018.
 Anyone operating a drone commercially without this permission is not safe or legal.

 To achieve my “Remote Pilot Qualification-small ” (RPQs), I completed and passed a three day “Ground School”, culminating in a written exam, followed by an aerial flight test conducted by an external examiner.

 This RPQ-s qualification, plus a current Flight Logbook, a detailed Operations Manual and specialist drone insurance are submitted to the CAA each year for their approval and annual renewal of the PFCO.

-Aerial Artwork complies with the CAA rules not to fly the DJI Inspire above 120 metres, or beyond line of sight up to a maximum of 500 metres.
-It cannot be flown within 150 metres of large gatherings or within 50 metres of people, property or vehicles not under the pilot’s control, and never directly overhead at any height.
+Aerial Artwork complies with the CAA rules not to fly the DJI Inspire drone above 120 metres, or beyond line of sight up to a maximum of 500 metres.
+The drone cannot be flown within 150 metres of large gatherings or within 50 metres of people, property or vehicles not under the pilot’s control, and never directly overhead at any height.
 Aerial Artwork also has to comply with the Data Protection Act regarding the distribution of images.

-Aerial Artwork carries extensive safety and first aid equipment, and has £1m public liability insurance which can be increased if necessary for specific operations.
+Aerial Artwork carries extensive safety and first aid equipment, and has £1m public liability insurance which can be increased if necessary for specific aerial operations.

 A risk assessment is undertaken for every flight operation to ensure it is conducted as safely as possible.
-Extensive research of the site and your requirements is an essential part of the process.
+Extensive research of the site and your requirements is an essential part of the planning process.